lulzsun/blitz-app-adblock/README.md

-# NOT WORKING / BEING MAINTAINED
+> **Warning**
-This project has stopped working since issue [#56](https://github.com/lulzsun/blitz-app-adblock/issues/56), please stop creating duplicate issues.
+> This project has stopped working since issue [#56](https://github.com/lulzsun/blitz-app-adblock/issues/56), please stop creating duplicate issues.
 Repository is being left open for the possibility of a future maintainer or contributor.

 # Blitz App Adblock